 Collect and maintain information about relevant programs.
 A key part of this effort will be developing a comprehensive database of programs and resources relative to the full suite of building energy solutions.
 This database will be routinely updated and will serve as a resource when responding to queries.
 The data collected will be used to maintain and update BayREN’s Resource Guide for Reducing Energy Use and Carbon Emissions from Municipal Buildings which is available on the BayREN website.

 Coordination.
-BayREN will coordinate with other Program Administrators, agencies, and organizations serving the public sector to determine referral criteria and ways to work together and leverage each other’s efforts.
+BayREN will coordinate with other Program Administrators, local governments, and organizations serving the public sector to determine referral criteria and ways to work together and leverage each other’s efforts.

 Respond to queries and assist with applications.
 When requests are received, this service will determine what programs and resources are available and could be good fits for a particular project.
-As appropriate, this work could involve conducting phone and site assessments to determine high level opportunities for upgrade measures and program referrals.
-In addition, BayREN may provide assistance with applications for programs, in order to help navigate program compliance requirements, and ensure enrollment is not disallowed due to double dipping.
+This work will involve conversations with local government staff to determine opportunities for upgrade measures and program referrals.
+As appropriate, BayREN can offer high-level assistance with program applications, providing guidance on navigating application requirements and ensuring enrollment is not denied due to overlapping benefits.

 Track and report.
 The Energy Concierge subprogram will track and report on metrics as listed below, as well as challenges and barriers encountered.
 In addition, the subprogram will communicate as appropriate with other PAs and agencies about feedback from applicants and barriers related to their programs.